 Electrical Engineering

-The EE PhD Qualifying Examination is used to ensure that PhD students have sufficient depth and breadth of fundamental electrical engineering concepts.
-The exam is given twice per year, early in the Fall and Spring semesters, and is graded on a pass-fail basis.
-Sample copies of old exams and related course syllabi are provided below.
+The EE Qualifying Examination is used to ensure that PhD students have sufficient depth and breadth of fundamental electrical engineering concepts.
+The exam is given twice per year in early Fall and Spring semesters and is graded on a pass/fail basis.

 Industrial Engineering